RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

 ## Super high performance while compared to Flask, web.py...

-As you already know, the performace of tonado is very good, but I'm wondering whether my web framework can exceed it.
+As you already know, the performace of tornado is very good, but I'm wondering whether my web framework can exceed it.

 I chosed C to write the web framework and port to Python as the c extension.
 If I choose Python to finish the web framework, I'm reinventing the wheel. :)